-The Wavering Line was created in 2018 by artist Ky Novak (she/her) with the belief that all good things take time.
+The Wavering Line was created in 2018 by artist Ky Novak (she/they) with the belief that all good things take time.
 Ky believes that one of the biggest advantages in being the sole person behind your jewelry production is to connect and share with you about her process.
 In doing so, the maker's hand is evident.
 Your jewelry is all made by hand and in some cases, it is made to order.
 The handmade process takes patience, but to know that each piece is "one-of-a-kind" makes it worth the wait.

 After studying metals and working with/learning from a jewelry designer in high school, Ky has been a self taught jewelry maker with no additional formal training.
-Ky honed her design skills at Colorado State University, where she earned her Bachelor of Fine Arts in Graphic Design and Art Education.
+Ky honed her design skills at Colorado State University, where they earned their Bachelor of Fine Arts in Graphic Design and Art Education.
 As a multidisciplinary artist + an art educator, Ky found herself always coming back to jewelry making as a creative outlet.
-After years of tinkering with vintage pieces, metal findings, wire wrapping found stones and creating pieces from repurposed materials, Ky knew she needed to do something bigger with her creations.
+After years of tinkering with vintage pieces, metal findings, wire wrapping found stones and creating pieces from repurposed materials, Ky knew they needed to do something bigger with their creations.

-Each item is handmade by Ky in her home studio.
+Each item is handmade by Ky in their home studio.
 The artistic intention of Ky's work is to explore form, function and sustainability through wearable art and experimentation with color, shape and texture.
 She is heavily inspired by a variety of media including textiles, pottery and interior design and is equally drawn to Scandinavian aesthetic.
 Art historical eras, movements and artists are of great influence to Ky's work such as Bauhaus, Art Deco, mid-century design + architecture, and minimalism.
 She often references these influences subtly in her pieces striving for individuality and uniqueness.